 Uploading website files requires a specific location in the file system.
 Hence, you need to create a correct path where website files reside.
-Verify if your files is where it should be through the cPanel.
+Verify if your files are where it should be through the cPanel.

 While you’re at it, check the file’s name.
-Make sure that everything is spelled correctly.
+Make sure that everything is spelt correctly.
 If not, rename the files as you go.
 Browsers do not tolerate name mistakes.
 This might be the reason behind the faulty website.

 Here’s a step-by-step guide to rename file names:

 - From the cPanel, click the misspelt file name.